codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/what-converts-to-what/foreach-statements.md

   docs:
     parent: "What Converts to What"
     weight: "1"
-lastmod: "2022-05-09"
+lastmod: "2022-06-09"
 weight: "1"
 ---

-This example demonstrates how foreach statement is translated to C++.
+This example demonstrates how foreach statement is ported to C++.
 It is translated to C++ for statement.

 Additional command-line options passed to CodePorting.Translator.Cs2Cpp: -o foreach_as_range_based_for_loop=true.